dannyvankooten/PHP-Router/README.md

 ### Friendly URL

-Create a simple .htaccess file on your root directory.
+Create a simple .htaccess file on your root directory if you're using Apache with mod_rewrite enabled.

 ```apache
 Options +FollowSymLinks